 His mother insists he has been fashion conscious since a very young age.

 His father is Syrian, born and raised in Damascus, and his great-grandparents are from Latvia.

 Only cooks while wearing his chef’s coat, and suspects it improves the food’s taste by 22%.

 He’s a big fan of Star Trek: The Next Generation and still owns an impressive amount of Magic: The Gathering playing cards, both of which embarrass his wife tremendously.

 Has never owned a car.

 Possesses zero self-control around a cheese platter.

 Loves macro, landscape, and non-traditional self portrait photography.

 Loves all things aviation.
-Listens to live ATC channels to relax.
-Hope to learn how to fly one day.
+Hopes to learn how to fly one day.